olcf/foundational_hpc_skills/intro_to_python/README.md

 ```

 As you will see with lists further below, one cool thing about strings is that you can "slice" them to extract specific portions of the string.
-Slicing is heavily used throughout Python code, especially in data analysis, data mining, plotting, sorting, and much more.
+Slicing is heavily used in Python programming, especially when analyzing data, plotting, and sorting.
 "Indexing" is a subset of slicing that only extracts one character from a string, while "slicing" can extract multiple characters at once (i.e., multiple indices).

 As is the convention with most of Python, indexing starts at 0 instead of 1, which can be confusing at times (especially for those transitioning from Fortran).